Frequently Asked Questions about ProQuad

 VARIVAX:

-- Each 0.5 mL dose is administered subcutaneously.
+- Each dose is approximately 0.5 mL and is administered intramuscularly or subcutaneously.

 - The first dose is administered at 12 to 15 months of age.